ashishsaud2025/latex-cowrite/README.md

 This is **Phase 1**: a single-user editor with a working compile pipeline.
 Real-time multi-user sync using Yjs is planned for Phase 2.

-* LaTeX source editor (CodeMirror) on the left
+* Multi-file **projects**, each with its own folder on disk under `projects/`
+* File tree on the left you can browse, open, and edit (CodeMirror), alongside a project picker and "+ New Project" / "+ New File" / "+ New Folder"
 * PDF preview (PDF.js) on the right
-* Compile on click using [`tectonic`](https://tectonic-typesetting.github.io/)
+* Compile on click using [`tectonic`](https://tectonic-typesetting.github.io/) — compiles the whole project (so `\input`, `\include`, and other in-project references resolve correctly), not just a single file
 * Compile errors shown in a log panel
-* Each compile runs in its own temporary directory with a timeout
+* Each compile runs against a throwaway copy of the project in its own temporary directory, with a timeout

 ## Step-by-step setup